Role of the Conservator-Restorer

 Conservation-Preservation

 The fundamental role of the Conservator-Restorer is to preserve cultural property for the benefit of present and future generations.
-He or she contributes to the understanding of cultural property while respecting its aesthetic and historical significance and its physical integrity.
+They contribute to the understanding of cultural property with respect for its aesthetic and historical significance and its physical integrity.
 The Conservator-Restorer is a professional who has the training, knowledge, skills, experience and understanding to act in order to preserve objects for the future.

 https://c2rmf.fr/methodologie-et-deontologie-de-la-restauration

-The Conservator-Restorer's mission is the diagnostic examination, the conservation and restoration treatments of the cultural property.
-At each stage, he provides documentation of these interventions.
+The Conservator-Restorer's mission is the diagnostic examination, conservation and restoration treatments of the cultural property.
+At each stage, they provide documentation of these interventions.

 • the constituent materials